Hammer Toe vs Bunion: What Is It and How To Treat

 What Are Bunions?

+What is a bunion, and what causes them?
 A bunion (hallux valgus) is a bony prominence that develops on the base of the big toe joint.
-The big toe pulls toward the smaller ones.
-In turn, the joint at the base of the toe protrudes out in the opposite direction.
-Bunions can be hereditary and tend to run in families, but some shoes, injuries, and activities over time can encourage and expedite formation.
+Those with a bunion deformity often experience the big toe pulling toward the smaller ones.
+In turn, the big toe joint at the base protrudes out in the opposite direction.

 I recommend a visit to your podiatrist for X Rays, which will confirm if you have a bunion.
 This will also allow your doctor to evaluate the severity and recommend a proper individualized treatment plan.